 Mini EDC flashlights – between 2 inches and 3 inches

 Small EDC flashlights – between 3 inches and 4 inches

 Medium EDC flashlights – between 4 and 6 inches

 What type of batteries do these flashlights use?

 The type of battery used by these flashlights largely depends on the size.
-Some micro flashlights use small batteries similar to watch batteries and other flashlights use large versions such as AA, AAA, CR2 and CR123A.
+Some micro flashlights use small batteries similar to watch batteries and other flashlights use large versions such as AA, AAA, CR2, and CR123A.
 Each battery type has unique benefits.
 Standard batteries are easy to find but the highest performance is offered by those that are specialized.

-More about beam features, ANSI standards and modes
+More about beam features, ANSI standards, and modes

 Impact resistance is one of the features provided by flashlights that comply with ANSI standards.
 This is the height that the flashlights could be dropped onto a cured concrete without cracking or breaking.
 The type of light emitter used in the product also contributes to shock resistance.
 For example, LED lights have powerful beams, are cheap and have a longer lifespan than most other emitter types.
 They are also better shock resistant than other lights.
 My personal favorite is the 18650 battery.
 Great rechargeable battery and usually can replace the CR123 style batteries.
-The one draw back is the size of the battery.
-I little larger than I like to cary on my person so my lights that call for the 18650, I keep in my backpack.
+The one drawback is the size of the battery.
+I little larger than I like to carry on my person so my lights that call for the 18650, I keep in my backpack.